-As in previous years, the performance of the estimation part of the CCSBT MP is explored prior to any TAC calculations.
-The population model within the MP is fitted to the most recent CPUE (up to 2012) and scientific aerial survey (up to 2013) data to be used in this year's TAC calculation.
-The model performs more than adequately, with the data well explained and the key parameters well estimated.
-In summary, given the MP model performs well, and the latest points in the key abundance indices are well within the range tested, there are no impediments to running the MP to set the next TAC schedule.
+As in previous years, the performance of the estimation part of the CCSBT MP is explored prior to the TAC calculations.
+We also include the updated MP data inputs and the resultant preliminary TAC recommendation that arises from running the MP, which will be used to set the TAC for 2018-2020.
+The population model within the MP is fitted to the most recent CPUE (up to 2015) and scientific aerial survey (up to 2016) data.
+The model performs more than adequately with the majority of the data well explained and the key parameters well estimated.
+The very high survey estimates of 2014 and, in particular 2016, still fall within the 95% predictive interval.
+In summary, given the MP estimation procedure performs well, there are no model-specific impediments to running the MP to set the next three-year TAC block.
+The preliminary TAC recommendation for 2018-2020 is 17,647t (i.e. the maximum 3,000t increase permitted).